per2jensen/pypi-total-downloads-tracker/README.md

 ## 🧪 Use as a Template

-This repository is a GitHub **template** — click the green **“Use this template”** button at the top of the page to create your own copy.
+This repository is a GitHub **template** — click the blue  **“Use this template”** button at the top right of the page to create your own copy.

 ### 🧰 After creating your copy